lbryio/lbry.com/content/news/170-forking-for-asic-resistance.md

 About 1000 users total have downloaded either Monero Original or Monero 0 binaries and have presumably used them.
 I’m not suggesting that these binaries are malware but they are unsigned binaries from anonymous developers.
 Needless to say, there are significant risks involved in running such software.
 It is worth considering whether it is worth exposing users to such attack vectors when hard forking.

 Other users may not even be aware that the Monero network has hard forked and may be transacting on the old network unaware of what is happening.
-It is impossible to tell whether the transactions happening on the Monero Original chain are intentional or accidental but the below graph shows that there is still small amount of transactions occurring on the Monero Original chain (note that the Monero Original chain is traded on hitbtc.com so the transactions below could all be intentional).
+It is impossible to tell whether the transactions happening on the Monero Original chain are intentional or accidental but the below graph shows that there is still a small amount of transactions occurring on the Monero Original chain (note that the Monero Original chain is traded on hitbtc.com so the transactions below could all be intentional).

 ![Monero transaction rates](https://lbry.io/img/monero_trans.png)
 <div style="caption">